x

 Day 12

-Mozambique’s capital city has an intriguing mix of Portuguese colonial and Soviet-style buildings on broad boulevards lined with jacaranda and palm trees.
-Architectural standouts include the early-20th-century domed railway station, painted in green and white, and the Smiling Lion, a distinctive post-modernist apartment block designed by Pancho Guedes.
-Exploring Maputo is also simply about wandering the historic district of Baixa and taking in the vibrant street scene of bustling pavement cafes, live music and busy markets.
+Mozambique’s capital city Maputo has an intriguing mix of Portuguese colonial and Soviet-style buildings on broad boulevards lined with jacaranda and palm trees.
+Architectural standouts include the 20th-century domed railway station, painted in green and white.
+Designed by Pancho Guedes, the Smiling Lion is a distinctive post-modernist apartment block.
+The historic district of Baixa has a vibrant street scene of cafes, live music and markets.

 SHOW MORE